M-Barnett/roo-parser/README.md

 # roo_parser
-Proof of concept for parsing deliveroo sites for specific options to get some munch
+Proof of concept for parsing deliveroo sites for specific options to get some munch.

 ## System Requirements
 These are system recommendations, the programme may work on other configurations.</br>